mat72491/u1_functions_lab/README.md

 1. Write a function called logIn that takes your name as a parameter and console.logs 'Hello /your name/!' when it is called

-2. Take that function up a notch by creating a new variable called isLoggedIn, that logs 'Hello /your name/!' when the variable is true, or "please log in" when it is false
+2. Take that same function up a notch by creating a new variable called isLoggedIn, and have the function log 'Hello /your name/!' when the variable is true, or "please log in" when it is false

 3. We are looking to re-sod our lawn.
 It has a length of 20' and a width of 30', with Sod costing $1.45/sqft.
 Additionally, it will cost $100 to have thew work done.
 Write a function that finds the area of the lawn, the price of the Sod, and what the total cost will be to get the lawn redone.
 If our budget is $700, will it be enough?
 Log either how much extra we will need, or how much we will have left over